magorlick/flask-svelte/README.md

 Run the following for development:

-- `python server.py` to start the Flask server.
+- `cd server/src; python app.py` to start the Flask server.
 - `cd client; npm install; npm run dev` to start the Svelte front end.